raynergoh/EcoTicker/README.md

 # EcoTicker 🌱 — Sustainable Shopping Companion

 EcoTicker is a Chrome extension that empowers you to shop more sustainably by providing real-time sustainability scores and actionable insights for products and brands as you browse popular e-commerce sites.
-While currently optimized for Nike, EcoTicker is built for easy expansion to platforms like Amazon, NIKE, IKEA, and Adidas.
+While currently optimized for Nike, EcoTicker is built for easy expansion to platforms (Currently Nike).

 ---

 ## 🚀 Features

-- **Instant Sustainability Scores:** See a clear A–F grade for each product as you shop, based on a transparent, research-driven metric.
+- **Instant Sustainability Scores:** See a clear score for each product as you shop, based on a transparent, research-driven metric.
 - **EcoPoints Rewards:** Earn points for sustainable purchases and redeem them for eco-friendly rewards.
-- **Sustainable Alternatives:** Get suggestions for greener products using AI and ESG data.
 - **Modern UI:** Enjoy a clean, intuitive popup and stylish in-page banners.

+To implement:
 - **Multi-Platform Ready:** Designed for Nike, with easy extensibility to more sites.
+- **Sustainable Alternatives:** Get suggestions for greener products using AI and ESG data.
+(Have not implement, In progress)
 ---

 ## 🛠️ How EcoTicker Works

-1. **Scan:** When you visit a product page, EcoTicker scans for sustainability keywords and material percentages (e.g., “recycled,” “organic”).
+When you visit a product page and press the "Analyze Sustainability" button in the extension, the following process occurs:

-2. **Score:** It applies a weighted metric, based on industry standards, to assign a grade.
-3. **Display:** A banner appears at the top of the page with the score and a quick summary.
-4. **Suggest:** Optionally, EcoTicker uses OpenAI’s API to recommend more sustainable alternatives—even if the product page lacks details.
+- The backend uses **axios** to fetch the product page HTML.
+- It uses **cheerio** to parse the HTML and extract the main text content (removing scripts, nav, etc.).
+- The backend builds a prompt for OpenAI using the scraped text, product name, and your evaluation metric.
+- It sends the prompt to OpenAI (using your API key from `.env`).
+- The backend expects a JSON response with an overall score and summary.
+- The result is returned to the popup.
+- The extension displays a score and a quick summary to the user.
+- *(Yet to implement)*: Recommend more sustainable alternatives.
-5. **Reward:** Earn EcoPoints for sustainable shopping, which you can track and redeem in the popup.
+- *(Yet to implement backend)*: Reward System, earning EcoPoints for sustainable shopping which is tracked and can be redeemed in the popup.

 ---

 ## 📊 Sustainability Metric

-EcoTicker’s scoring system is inspired by leading frameworks like Eco-Score, Higg Index, and The Sustainability Consortium.
+EcoTicker's scoring system is inspired by leading frameworks like Eco-Score, Higg Index, and The Sustainability Consortium.
 Each category is weighted for a total of 100%:

 | Category                  | Weight (%) | Example Criteria                                  |
 |---------------------------|------------|---------------------------------------------------|